ansys/pyansys-dev-guide/doc/source/getting-started/administration.rst

 .. important::

     An approval from each of these three parts is required to release a project to the public.

-    Once approved, a project can be published to the :ref:`Public PyPI`.
+    Once all approvals are received, a project can be published to the :ref:`Public PyPI`.

-When releasing a project to the public, you should:
+When releasing a project to the public, you must perform these tasks:

 * Coordinate with the product line development team, if applicable.
 * Maintain the project by means of fixing bugs and providing support for new releases.
 * Uphold Ansys' reputation in the open source community.

-Once all three approvals have been awarded, project leads must complete the next form:

-* `OSS approval request form <https://ansys.typeform.com/ReleaseSupport?typeform-source=gz2idtcjsw2.typeform.com/OSSapproval>`_
+Once all three approvals have been awarded, project leads must then complete the `OSS (Open Source Software) approval request form <https://ansys.typeform.com/ReleaseSupport?typeform-source=gz2idtcjsw2.typeform.com/OSSapproval>`_.

 This form serves as a final checklist to verify that all approvals have been processed and to formalize the OSS approval process as a final record.
-You can find frequently asked questions in :ref:`Questions asked in the OSS approval request form`.
+For more information, see :ref:`Questions asked on the OSS approval request form`.

 Managerial
 ^^^^^^^^^^